redecentralize/alternative-internet/README.md

 [BitMessage](https://bitmessage.org/wiki/Main_Page) is a P2P communications protocol used to send encrypted messages to another person or to many subscribers.
 It is decentralized and trustless, meaning that you need-not inherently trust any entities like root certificate authorities.
 See [whitepaper](https://bitmessage.org/bitmessage.pdf)

+### buddycloud

+[buddycloud](http://buddycloud.com/) is a set of tools, open source software and protocols to help you build a distributed social network.
+All the code is on [GitHub](https://github.com/buddycloud).

 ## C

 ### Camlistore